taogen-docs/resources-of-learning/#cs-foundations.md

 ### Design Patterns

-- **Design Patterns: Elements of Reusable Object-Oriented Software** by Erich Gamma, Richard Helm,  Ralph Johnson, John Vlissides
+- **Design Patterns: Elements of Reusable Object-Oriented Software** (1994) by Erich Gamma, Richard Helm,  Ralph Johnson, John Vlissides
-- Head First Design Patterns by Elisabeth Freeman
+- Head First Design Patterns (2004) by Elisabeth Freeman
+- Head First Object-Oriented Analysis and Design (2006) by Brett D. McLaughlin
-- Clean Code : A Handbook of Agile Software Craftsmanship  by Robert C. Martin / Prentice Hall
+- Clean Code : A Handbook of Agile Software Craftsmanship (2008) by Robert C. Martin / Prentice Hall
-- Refactoring : Improving the Design of Existing Code by Martin Fowler, Kent Beck
+- Refactoring : Improving the Design of Existing Code (2nd, 2018) by Martin Fowler, Kent Beck
-- Test Driven Development: By Example by  Kent Beck
+- Test Driven Development: By Example (2002) by  Kent Beck

 ### Security & Cryptography

+Must Read

-- The Code Book by Simon Singh
+- **The Code Book: The Science of Secrecy from Ancient Egypt to Quantum Cryptography** (2000) by Simon Singh
-- Understanding Cryptography: A Textbook for Students and Practitioners by Christof Paar,  Jan Pelzl
+- **Understanding Cryptography: A Textbook for Students and Practitioners** (2010) by Christof Paar,  Jan Pelzl
-- Applied Cryptography: Protocols, Algorithms, and Source Code in C by Bruce Schneier
+- Applied Cryptography: Protocols, Algorithms, and Source Code in C (2015) by Bruce Schneier

+Some More

 - Cryptography Engineering: Design Principles and Practical Applications by Niels Ferguson,  Bruce Schneier, Tadayoshi Kohno
 - Introduction to Modern Cryptography, Second Edition (Chapman & Hall/CRC Cryptography and Network Security Series) by Jonathan Katz
 - Serious Cryptography: A Practical Introduction to Modern Encryption by Jean-Philippe Aumasson